PelePhysics

 Similarly the reactions label describes the chemical reactions used.

-See details of yaml format in YAML
+See details of yaml format in YAMLarrow-up-right

 Generate a new mechanism

 For all the available mechanisms in PelePhysics, a Cantera yaml format is provided.
 If CHEMKIN files are present, Pelephysics rely on Cantera’s ck2yaml utility to convert CHEMKIN files to the Cantera yaml format.
 They are converter scripts to facilitate this process.
-Check PelePhysics Tutorial
+Check PelePhysics Tutorialarrow-up-right

 Once the mechanism.yaml is generated, is good idea to check that is readable by Cantera, there are scripts in tools/combustion can be helpful).
 The yaml format needs to generate two chemistry-specific files: mechanism.cpp and mechanism.H.
 These are the files that Cerisse/Pele codes require to run (Cantera is not needed to run cerisse).
-To convert use the CLI utility ceptr (located in Pelephysics/Support/ceptr), which requires the poetry package manager.
+To convert use the CLI utility ceptr (located in Pelephysics/Support/ceptr), which requires the poetryarrow-up-right package manager.

 The script command is then